Tropical Sno

 Tropical Sno is a global chain of shops that serve shave ice.
 It was founded in April 1984 in Provo, Utah and now based in Draper, Utah.

 Information

-Tropical Sno has dealers located in every US state and in over thirty foreign countries.
+Tropical Sno has dealers located in every US state and in foreign countries.
 Tropical Sno has been cited as an example of microfranchising.
 Tropical Sno is a retail brand derived from Pioneer Family Brands, Inc.

 In popular culture

 Then President Barack Obama stopped for a snow cone at Tropical Sno in Denison, Iowa, in 2012 while campaigning.